abhilashkpy/IIEC-Docker-Project-Joomla/README.md

 STEP 10: Run the docker-compose file: docker-compose up

-STEP 11: Inpect the Joomla container using its container ID: docker inspect [CONTAINER ID]
+STEP 11: Inspect the Joomla container using its container ID: docker inspect [CONTAINER ID]

 STEP 12: Get the IP address of Joomla container.